Big Brother Canada season 8: Impact of the COVID-19 pandemic

 It became the third season of Big Brother worldwide to ever be discontinued, the other two being the Arab world's Big Brother: The Boss, after the show caused controversy regarding religious issues, and Serbia's second season of Veliki Brat, after three HouseGuests evicted earlier in the season were killed in a car accident.
-The fourth season of Big Brother to be discontinued was the second season of the Malayalam version of Bigg Boss in India, which was discontinued for the same reason.
+The second season of the Malayalam version of Bigg Boss in India became the fourth season to be discontinued, also due to the pandemic.

 Casting

 Kasting Inc. returned to cast the eighth season.
 On August 15, 2019, casting opened online, with open casting calls beginning on October 12, 2019.
 Open casting calls were held in Vancouver, Calgary, Halifax, Winnipeg, Moncton, Saskatoon, Victoria, Edmonton, Montreal, St. John's, Kelowna, and Toronto.
 The ability to apply online closed on November 15, 2019.
 The HouseGuests were announced on February 26, 2020.

 Filming

 Filming started on February 29, 2020, with a live audience for the premiere episode.
 A live audience was featured during the two-night premiere.
 However, on March 12 during the fifth episode, Arisa Cox announced that there will no longer be a live audience over concerns of having large gatherings during the COVID-19 pandemic.
 Filming took place at Studio 550 in Toronto, Ontario.

 Filming came to a halt on March 24 after production ended the season due to the pandemic.
 The finale was scheduled for May 21.
 Instead, a special farewell special aired on April 1.